medik8s/node-maintenance-operator/README.md

   nodeName: node02
   reason: Test node maintenance
 status:
+  drainProgress: 40
   evictionPods: 5
-  lastError: 'Last failure message'
+  lastError: "Last failure message"
+  lastUpdate: "2022-06-23T11:43:18Z"
   pendingPods:
   - pod-A
   - pod-B
   - pod-C
-  - pod-D
-  - pod-E
   phase: Running
   totalpods: 19
 ```

-`evictionPods` is the total number of pods up for eviction from the start.

 `drainProgress` shows the percentage completion of draining the node.

+`evictionPods` is the total number of pods up for eviction, before the node entered maintenance mode.

 `lastError` represents the latest error if any for the latest reconciliation.